National Life Group: Corporate Responsibility

 Founded in 2006, the National Life Group Foundation, the company's charitable foundation, sponsors various charitable events and programs focused on ending childhood hunger and supporting youth mental health.
-The Foundation helps sponsor the LifeChanger of the Year Award and the National Coalition for Safe Schools.
+The Foundation helps sponsor the LifeChanger of the Year Award.
 In 2019 The Foundation funded the report, “Evidence-Based Strategies to End Childhood Food Insecurity and Hunger in Vermont”.
 In 2023, the budget for the Foundation was $2.3 million.
+In 2025, National Life Group donated $25,000 to the Los Angeles Fire Department Foundation in support of first responders and $25,000 to the Los Angeles-based Dream Center Foundation in support of wildfire recovery efforts.